sheny2/Cloud_Detection/README.md

 ## Prediction

 Following our analysis and model fitting in the codes above, users may use a well-trained classification model to predict cloud on image data.
-There are, of course, chances of missclassification in the prediction.
+There are, of course, chances of missclassification in the prediction as shown below.
 Genearlly, we expect the boosting tree model to perform well on similar images with around 5% error rate, outperforming most of the other classification methods.

 <img width="715" alt="Screenshot 2022-12-05 at 3 17 13 PM" src="https://user-images.githubusercontent.com/67173948/205734813-cb647579-2aaa-4acd-95af-87ac8f2457a9.png">